gaylnabil/face-detection/README.md

-# Face detection on Python
+# Objects detection on Python